scottie-l/reading-notes/reading-notes-301/class-14.md

+# Notes - Day 14

-<b><a href = "https://www.csoonline.com/article/3216404/what-is-oauth-how-the-open-authorization-framework-works.html">"What is OAuth"</a>
+_<a href = "https://www.csoonline.com/article/3216404/what-is-oauth-how-the-open-authorization-framework-works.html">"What is OAuth"</a>_

 1. What is OAuth?
 An open-standard authorization protocol or framework that describes how unrelated servers and services can safely authenticate access to their assets without actually sharing initial, related, single logon credential.